simonmichael/hledger/hledger/hledger.m4.md

 ```
 The word `skip` followed by a number (or no number, meaning 1)
 tells hledger to ignore this many non-empty lines at the start of the input data.
-(Empty/blank lines are skipped automatically, so you don't need to count those.)
 You'll need this whenever your CSV data contains header lines.
-Header lines skipped in this way are ignored, and not parsed as CSV.
+Note, empty and blank lines are skipped automatically, so you don't need to count those.

-`skip` can also be used inside [if blocks](#if-block) (described below),
+`skip` has a second meaning: it can be used inside [if blocks](#if-block) (described below),
-to skip individual data records.
+to skip one or more records whenever the condition is true.
-Note records skipped in this way are still required to be [valid CSV](#valid-csv), even though otherwise ignored.
+Records skipped in this way are ignored, except they are still required to be [valid CSV](#valid-csv).

 ## `date-format`